 Bottom line, Fender Play is a GREAT option to start your guitar learning journey.
 But it’s not the best overall, because it’s not the most comprehensive option.

 - $9.99 / month

-- Yearly discount available (includes 10% off all Fender purchases during subscription for US/UK users)
+- $99.99 / year (includes 10% off all Fender purchases during subscription for US/UK users)

 - Legendary name and brand synonymous with “guitars”

-- Learn acoustic/electric guitar, bass or ukulele
+- Learn acoustic/electric, bass or ukulele all in one subscription

 - Simple to follow-along for beginner’s plan with zero overwhelm/confusion